Percent-level constraints on baryonic feedback with spectral distortion measurements: Interpolating neural networks

 As mentioned before, naively training the neural networks on the IllustrisTNG LH simulations does not yield robust results according to the null test described above.
-The reason is that, in contrast to SIMBA, the dependence on feedback parameters is obscured by the overwhelming noise due to cosmic variance.
+The reason is that, in contrast to SIMBA, the dependence on feedback parameters is obscured by the overwhelming noise due to sample variance.
+This issue can be seen in Fig.~\ref{fig:PIXIEcov}, where for IllustrisTNG the 1P data points scatter much less than the LH points.
 There is, however, a simple method to mitigate this problem.
 As we have argued in the introduction, the halo model provides a relatively good description of sparse fields such as Compton-$y$.
 Furthermore, the factorization of Eq.~\eqref{eq:factorization} should be a good initial guess.
 This motivates the following `correction' formula:

 Here, `Tinker HMF' stands for the halo mass function from Ref.~\cite{Tinker2010} and the expression is analogous for $\langle T_e \rangle$.
 On the other hand, the mass function can also be measured in the individual CAMELS simulations.
 In order for the numerical integrations to be well behaved, we express it as